fluree/docs.flur.ee/src/content/1.0.0/library/nodejs/nodejs-examples.md

 ## Node.js Library Examples

-You can dowbload the latest version of the Fluree Node.js library from npm:
+You can download the latest version of the Fluree Node.js library from npm:
 ```all
 npm install @fluree/flureenjs
 ```